Research for Health in Humanitarian Crises (R2HC)

 First call for proposals:

 The R2HC’s First Call for Proposals is now closed.
 For details on the First Call for Proposals click here.
-A second call will be announced early in 2014.

 Rapid response grants facility